michaelkrone/request-context/README.md

 ```

 - `get`, `getContext`
-Get the context for a key
+Get the context for a key on the context created by the middleware.
 ```js
 var contextService = require('request-context');
 contextService.get('namespace:key.some'); // returns 'other'